sandstorm/dependency-analysis/README.md

 The colors are particulary helpful in tangeld graphs of messy dependencies.

-Note that I omit the node labels in the following examples
+Note that I omit the node labels in the following examples.

 ### Graph with single cycle